omnysecurity/rollup-plugin-typed-gql/README.md

    * Extension used for your GraphQL files.
    */
   extensions: [".gql", ".graphql"],
   /**
-   * Directory to store generated type declarations.
-If you want your type
-   * declarations next to your GraphQL files pass `"."`.
-   */
-  virtualDir: ".gql",
-  /**
    * Base directory to search for files.
    */